-The Group uses cash from shareholders' contributions, has sufficient cash and does not have any significant outstanding debt other than interbank debt with short maturities (classified as due to banks).
-Deposits received from agents are also due on demand, but are usually offset against future payments processed through agents.
-The Group expects that agent's deposits will continue to be offset against future payments and not be called by the agents. customer accounts and amounts due to banks, trade and other payables are due on demand.
+Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
+The Group seeks to maintain a stable funding base primarily consisting of agent's deposits, current accounts and due to banks, retail deposits from customers and debt.
+The Deposits received from agents are due on demand, but are usually offset against future payments processed through agents.
+The Group expects that agent's deposits will continue to be offset against future payments and not be called by the agents.
+Customer accounts and amounts due to banks, trade and other payables are due on demand.
+The Group has sufficient cash balances and keeps it in diversified portfolios of liquid instruments such as government bonds, correspondent account with CBR and overnight placements in high-rated commercial banks, in order to be able to respond timely and steady to unforeseen liquidity requirements.

-Since 2014 Russian economy has been going through a period of macroeconomic slowdown and liquidity shortage in a number of markets (including those in which the Group operates), caused among other things by falling oil prices, ruble devaluation and the economic sanctions regime.
+Since 2014, the Russian economy has been going through a period of macroeconomic slowdown and liquidity shortage in a number of markets (including those in which the Group operates), caused among other things by falling oil prices, ruble devaluation and the economic sanctions regime.
 Banks and other entities in Russia decreased credit limits in their everyday operations and it was noted that the Group's merchants and partners also started and in certain cases continued to request from the Group larger collaterals to hedge their risks.
 The Group was able to manage these conditions and requirements to date, though the liquidity shortage in the market if exacerbated may have further negative effects on the Group's operations, which cannot be now reliably estimated.